Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 I mentioned that I’m still using a Nikon D800 with a D700 backup.

-That's because I have no compelling reason to upgrade.
-Let's face it, cameras are expensive!
-You can spend thousands of dollars on one camera body, and it may not benefit you at all.
+That’s because I have no compelling reason to upgrade.
+Let’s face it, cameras are expensive!
+You can spend thousands of dollars on one camera body, which may not benefit you.

 Are there new features that I’d like?